 Vegan Bean and Oats Burgers

-- 1 1/2 cups quick-cooking oats (I had regular rolled oats which I ran in the food processor for a minute)
+- 1 ½ cups quick-cooking oats (I ran regular rolled oats in the food processor for a minute)

 - Cooking spray

-- Heat a skillet and saute the onion and garlic with a tiny bit of salt for a few minutes until translucent but not brown.
+- Heat a skillet and saute the onion and garlic with a tiny bit of salt (no oil) for a few minutes until translucent but not brown.

-- Add the carrot, chili powder, and cumin and cook a couple minutes or until carrot is tender.
+- Add the carrots, cayenne, and cumin and cook a couple minutes or until carrot is tender.
 Turn off the heat and set aside.